lordoetl/Classroom_norms/00-Flight-Manual/01-Welcome.md

 # Flight Manual

-Welcome to University of California - Irvine's Data Analytics and Visualization Bootcamp!
+Welcome to University of California - Irvine's Data Analytics Bootcamp!

 ## About Flight Manual

-The Flight Manual is your guide to everything course related, but NOT about coding.
+This manual is your guide to everything course related, but NOT about coding.
 You will be expected to read and use this throughout the course.

 ## Acronyms